 Major cities in Punjab include:

 Lahore (Punjab, Pakistan): population 10.5 million.
-Lahore is Pakistan's second largest metropolitan area and the largest native Punjabi-populated city in the world.
+Lahore is Pakistan's second largest metropolitan area and the most abundant native Punjabi-populated city in the world.
 It's also one of the world's most densely populated cities.
 Faisalabad (Punjab, Pakistan): population: 5.28 million.
-Faisalabad is the third-largest metropolis in Pakistan and an important industrial city.
+Faisalabad is the third-largest metropolis in Pakistan and a famous industrial city.
 Rawalpindi (Punjab, Pakistan): population 3.25 million.
-Commonly called Pindi, the city is located 9 miles from Islamabad and it's the 4th most populous urban area in Pakistan.
+Commonly called Pindi, the city is located 9 miles from Islamabad, and it's the 4th most populous urban area in Pakistan.
 Multan (Punjab, Pakistan): 2.6 million.
 Guijranwala (Punjab, Pakistan): 2.57 million.
 Ludhiana (Punjab, India): 1.6 million.
 Faridabad (Haryana, India): 1.4 million.
 Amritsar (Punjab, India): 1.18 million.
 Islamabad (Islamabad Capital Territory, Pakistan): 1.15 million.
 Chandigarh (Chandigarh, India): 960,000.

 Modern Punjabis are mostly a mix of Indo-Scythian and Indo-Aryan people, with smaller amounts of Semitic ancestry.
 Indo-Scythians refers to Scythians (or Sakas), Iranian equestrian tribes who migrated into central and northern South Asia during the 2nd century BC to the 4th century AD.

-The size of each state/province in the Punjab with estimated populations are:
+The size of each state/province in Punjab with estimated populations are: